markNZed/TaskFlow/infra/docker/README.md

 * `git clone https://github.com/markNZed/taskflow.git`
 * `cd TaskFlow/infra/docker`
+* To set the OPENAI_API_KEY
-* Add your OPENAI_API_KEY to docker-compose.yml file or set that environment variable or leave it empty (T@skFlow will then use a "dummy" API)
+  * Add to docker-compose.yml
+  * Or set that environment variable
+  * Or leave it empty (T@skFlow will then use a "dummy" API).
 * `docker-compose build`
 * `docker network create taskflow`
 * `docker-compose up -d`